 The Industrial Internet of Things can be defined as ‘machines, computers and people enabling intelligent industrial operations using advanced data analytics for transformational business outcomes” (see infographic at the bottom).

 The Industrial Internet of Things is the biggest and most important part of the Internet of Things now but consumer applications will catch up from a spending perspective, mainly starting 2018.
+Still, the Industrial Internet of Things is far more important and advanced in the overall IoT picture.

 According to IDC’s 2017 IoT spending forecasts, the three industries that are poised to invest most in IoT until 2020 globally (there are regional differences) are all part of the Industrial Internet market.